A flexible way to handle async errors in SwiftUI

 }

-This class is not as clean.
-For instance, the binding is called isActiveBinding instead of isActive and the presentation function is called presentContent(...) instead of present(...).
-You’ll soon see the reason for this.
+The code is not clean.
+The binding is called isActiveBinding instead of isActive and the presentation function presentContent(...) instead of present(...).
+You’ll soon see why.

-We can now subclass PresentationContext to create a clean, explicit context for handling alerts:
+We can now subclass PresentationContext to create a context for handling alerts:

 public class AlertContext: PresentationContext<Alert> {